Kenedian/CursedCards/README.md

 Available here: https://cursed-cards-eight.vercel.app/
 - As it is using free hosting for backend and frontend, the backend needs like 30s to load if the page was not open for a longer  time.
 Database is now hosted too, free hosting as well - slower admin menu
+- Uses Torso for database (free hosting) slower actions in admin panel or game may happen
 - Includes a lot of NSFW and inside jokes cards as this live version is intended for our group of friends
 - I am not against you hosting this yourself with your own database and cards for personal / group use.
 - Please do not host this as public game outside friend groups without letting me know